MortonArb-ForestEcology/Tree_Distribution_Database/README.md

 # 2. scripts folder
 Within folder "scripts", files have been numbered in the order they are to be used in the workflow.
+Data files used in these scripts are on the Google Drive "Distributions_TreeSpecies" and the scripts should contain references to their proper locations

  Occurrence data for our oak species of interest has been downloaded prior to its use in our scripts.
    None of the data comes from API currently, but we hope to update these file paths when API becomes available, we hope.

 # Workflow
+## 	1.0.set_workingdirectory
+  Purpose: Customize the file paths depending on who is running the scripts and which computers they are using.

+  Input: Run if-else script on the computer you will be using.
+The script will read your Sys.info()

+  Output: File path abbreviations stored as global values in your R console

+  Packages: None

 ## 1.1.lower48_FIA_oak_extraction
   Purpose: FIA data comes in a unique form, where individual trees are not directly linked with their coordinates.
 Here we first cycle through the tree occurrence data from 48 states and extract all